Wine and X

 Unfortunately, some games (especially the older ones) change the resolution of the desktop (sometimes even the refresh rate), and sometimes it is not easy to reset those settings to their original value.

-There are multiple workarounds, but no silver bullet.
+There are multiple workarounds, but no silver bullets.

 Change the game settings